Skip to main content

 Crossbow pistols are masterpieces made by expert weaponsmiths.
 They are miniature crossbows with all the power and accuracy of the real thing.
 As these weapons may be easily concealed, they are the favoured weapon of assassins.

-Strength: 4;
+Strength: 4

-Shoot in hand-to-hand combat: A model armed with a crossbow pistol may shoot it in the first round of a hand-to-hand combat and this shot is always resolved first, before any blows are struck.
+Shoot In Hand-To-Hand Combat: A model armed with a crossbow pistol may shoot it in the first round of a hand-to-hand combat and this shot is always resolved first, before any blows are struck.
 This shot has an extra -2 to hit penalty.
-Use model’s Ballistic Skill to see whether it hits or not.
-This bonus attack is in addition to any close combat weapon attacks.
+Use model's Ballistic Skill to see whether it hits or not.
+This bonus attack is in addition to any close combat weapon attacks.✏️

-Elf bow
+Elf Bow

 Elven bows are the finest missile weapons of their kind.
 Constructed from ithilmar or wood from the Elf forests, with strings woven from the hair of Elf maidens, Elven bows are far superior to any missile weapons made by other races.
 In the hands of an Elven archer, the Elf bow is a truly potent weapon, its long range and penetrating power making it far superior to any bow made by humans.

-Strength: 3;
+Strength: 3

-Save modifier: An Elf bow has a -1 save modifier on armour saves against it.
+Save Modifier: An Elf bow has a -1 save modifier on armour saves against it.

-Harpoon crossbow
+Harpoon Crossbow

-Maneaters only, Border Town Burning supplement
+Border Town Burning supplement (1c)

 Little more than a crude crossbow hybrid, scaled up for the sake of a titanic marksman.

-Strength: 5;
+Strength: 5

 Javelins

-Amazons (Mordheim), Norse Explorers only, Town Cryer #23
+Town Cryer #23 (1b)

 Javelins are short throwing spears specially weighted to travel quite a distance.
 Although they have a much reduced range when compared to an arrow they can cause quite considerable damage when thrown by a person of great strength.

-Strength: As user;
+Strength: As user

 Special Rules